AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <a id="advanced-protection"></a>
 ## Advanced protection

 In iOS 15 Apple has added the support for Safari Web Extensions, and we in turn added a new *Advanced protection* module to AdGuard for iOS.
-It allows AdGuard to apply advanced filtering rules, such as CSS rules, CSS selectors and scriptlets, and therefore to deal even with the complex ads, such as YouTube ads.
+It allows AdGuard to apply advanced filtering rules, such as CSS rules, CSS selectors, and scriptlets, and therefore to deal even with the complex ads, such as YouTube ads.

 <img src="https://cdn.adguard.com/public/Adguard/kb/iOS/features/protection_screen_15_en.jpeg" style="border: 1px solid #efefef; max-height: 700px; max-width: 700px; padding: 2px;">